Li'l Jinx

-Li'l Jinx, created by Joe Edwards, is a fictional character in an American comic book series published by Archie Comics since the late 1940s.
+Li'l Jinx, created by Joe Edwards, is a fictional character in the American comic book series Li'l Jinx published by Archie Comics since the late 1940s.
 A high-spirited young girl who has humorous misadventures with her neighborhood friends, she first appeared in Pep Comics #62 (July 1947).

 Publication history

 Created by Joe Edwards, Li'l Jinx Bubblegum debuted in Archie Comics' Pep Comics #62 (July 1947) and appeared in backup featurettes before landing her own title from 1956 to 1957.
 During her peak period, Jinx's stories ranged from three-panel blackout gags to seven-page stories.
 Jinx was normally depicted as a lovable but mischievous young girl, engaged in a comical battle of wills with her long-suffering father.
 Like most of Archie Comics' strips of the period, Jinx offered insights into family relationships and children's perceptions of the adult world.